matthewg372/project-4-react/README.md

 9. users will be able to comment to other peoples posts
 10. user can add friends if logged in
 11. users can see facts abt aa na and alonon
-12. users kind find meetings in there area
+12. users can find meetings in there area
 13. user can edit there profile